 - 1. All events in the McCorkle Music Building will be scheduled through the School of Music, Music Office. - 2.
 Priority for scheduling events will be made with the following considerations: - a.
 School of Music educational activities take precedence; - b.
-University activities receive second priority; - c.
-External organizations that are compatible with the proper use of the specialized music facility and share a common educational purpose will be considered next; - d.
-Other activities and organizations that do not conflict with any of the previously scheduled activities may also be considered.

-3. Lockers
+University activities receive second priority; - 3.
+Lockers - a.

-a.
 Students will obtain combinations for the McCorkle Music Building hallways and instrumental storage room lockers from the Office Assistant in the School of Music Office.
-A \$5.00 deposit is required for each requested locker.

-4. Practice Rooms
+A \$5.00 deposit is required for each requested locker. - 4.
+Practice Rooms - a.

-- a.
 Sign-up sheets will be posted on the practice room doors for scheduling individual practice times. - b.
 Priority is given to piano majors and minors for the use of practice rooms 171 and 172. - c.
 Leave all benches, chairs, and music stands in their assigned practice rooms. - d.
 Take care of our instruments!
-Do not place any sharp objects (instruments, instrument cases, etc.), food, or drinks on any piano in the building.

-e.
-Percussion students may be assigned a key for the percussion practice room (142) from the Office Assistant in the School of Music Office.

-5. Neva Langley Fickling Hall

-a.
-Recording - All recording activities are scheduled through the School of Music Office.
+Do not place any sharp objects (instruments, instrument cases, etc.), food, or drinks on any piano in the building. - e.
+Percussion students may be assigned a key for the percussion practice room (142) from the Office Assistant in the School of Music Office. - 5.
+Neva Langley Fickling Hall - a.
+Recording All recording activities are scheduled through the School of Music Office.
 The recording session must be scheduled at least three weeks before the performance date.

-Recording and Performance Set-up - Once the Music Office has officially scheduled your recital, meet with the Recording Supervisor to enter your recital date on the calendar.
-A fee of \$25.00 is required for the video and audio recording of recitals.
-A check payable to Mercer University is to be submitted to the Office Assistant no later than 30 days prior to the recital.
-A member of the recording studio staff will record each approved performance for which the recording fee has been submitted.
-Staff members will be available 30 minutes before the performance to assist with preconcert setup of recording equipment, and for 30 minutes following the concert to assist with recording equipment breakdown and storage.
-If you perform your recital off-campus, you MUST provide a recorded copy of your recital to the front office for inclusion in your permanent record.
-Stage set-up, ushers, and house managers are the responsibility of the performer.
+If you perform your recital off-campus, you MUST provide a recorded copy of your recital to the Music Office for inclusion in your permanent record.